 Everyone else went in the food processor.

-The I poured the filling into the crust.
+Then I poured the filling into the crust.
 I always ALWAYS place my pies on a parchment lined bake sheet.
-Just incase there are spills, they aren’t all over my oven.
+Just in case there are spills, they aren’t all over my oven.

 Now it is time to clean my mess.
 I swear I make the biggest messes in the kitchen.
 Nobody ever volunteers to clean them for me. 😉